 To verify that the political transition year is indeed crucial, we conduct a placebo test using GDP in a random year (namely 1960, 1965, ..., 1995) to categorize democracies into two groups, Fake Strong and Fake Weak, each of which is further divided into two subgroups by the true threshold in the real transition year.
 Among these four subgroups, two of them (Fake Weak but True Strong group and Fake Strong but True Weak group) have internal conflicts because they are labeled differently by the placebo and the true criteria.
 This allows us to run the horse race between them.
-Results in Table 3 show that the fake criterion loses out completely because the coefficients are determined by the true category: The coefficient of Fake Weak but True Strong Democracy is positive and significant, while that of Fake Strong but True Weak Democracy remains small and insignificant.
+Results in Table 3 show that the fake criterion loses out completely because the coefficients are determined by the true category: The coefficient of Fake Weak but True Weak Democracy remains small and insignificant.
 This placebo test suggests that development in the critical juncture of political transition period captures

-&lt;sup>18Results are quite similar when detrended GDP is used instead.
+18Results are quite similar when detrended GDP is used instead.

-&lt;sup>19It is about 900 US dollars measured in year 2010.
+19It is about 900 US dollars measured in year 2010.

-$^{20}\mathrm{The}$ formula derivation is in Appendix D.
+20The formula derivation is in Appendix D.

-&lt;sup>21The dynamic structure of economic growth with a trend of conditional convergence is also demonstrated in the results, where the coefficients of three lagged growth rates are significantly positive but well below 1, while those of $y{it-4}$ (4-year lagged GDP) are statistically negative.
+21The dynamic structure of economic growth with a trend of conditional convergence is also demonstrated in the results, where the coefficients of three lagged growth rates are significantly positive but well below 1, while those of y{it-4} (4-year lagged GDP) are statistically negative.